shreyaspadhye3011/leetcode/util/interview.md

 4. [IMP] Always aim for a working solution first and then optimization
 5. Write clean, abstracted code
 6. Write pseudo code / abstracted code and then fill in details (create functions and directly use. can fill in body later)
+7. SIMPLIFY PROBLEM!
+Valued immensely at companies like Google.
+Can you break a complex problem to a small problem set? and use the solution to propose a solution to the original problem?
+(Much beyond concepts of DP or Divide & Conquer.
+This is basic problem solving. eg ZigZag traversal of a matrix(algoexpert) can be broken down into plankUp & plankDown)